liam-middlebrook/black-friday/README.md

 class at RIT.
 It covers the implementation of several different steering behaviors which I have listed below.

+In Black Friday you are a security guard safe within the comfort of your own office.
+You notice shoppers storming around the store and feel the need to release the security roombas from the shelves.
+The roombas wander around the store and select a leader whom will take them on their pursuit to slow down the shoppers.

 ## A-Star Pathfinding

 Two randomly colored spheres move around the map in search of target hotspots